July 12, 2019 - 12:06 pm

 This is the era of Machine Learning (ML) as increasing the power of computation in computer technologies, and there is a lot of data to manage for each sector in the world.
 We have lots of data (symptoms, cures) for diseases, economic data (share market, trading) and there is also confidential data that could be used to decide on a business, agriculture, or even in a presidential decision for a country.
 These are the enormous use of ML, except that there are various small sectors where machine learning is performing well for doing human tasks.

 Machine Learning is a significant branch of Artificial Intelligence (AI).
-The idea of machine learning is to generate a decision from several earlier examples for a new instance of the same kind of problem or cluster them in several groups.
+The idea of it is to generate a decision from several earlier examples for a new instance of the same kind of problem or cluster them in several groups.

 Machine Learning is divided into three substantial categories, such as –